 Within 6 months of first getting a new loco and then every three to six months depending on use.

 #4 Keeping Contacts Clean

 Power is transferred from the track to the wheels of your trains and from there to the motor.
 The transfer between the wheels and the motor is through a tiny metal plate that rests against the wheels and connecting to the engine.
-Over time dirt can be build up on this plate preventing electricity from flowing or in some cases the plate can become bent so it doesn’t make firm contact to the wheel, again stopping conductivity.
+Over time dirt will build upon this plate preventing electricity from flowing or in some cases the plate can become bent so it doesn’t make firm contact to the wheel, again stopping conductivity.
 Like engine oil, this should be checked regularly.

 This is probably the most fiddly of the maintenance tips here but is actually easy once you know how.
 The guys at IC82 have done a great talk through of it here.

-I usually do this once a year but it would be worth checking more if you are having problems and none of the above solve the problem or my tips to keeping your trains running smoothly don’t work.
+I usually do this once a year but it would be worth checking more if you are having problems and none of the above solves the problem or my tips to keep your trains running smoothly don’t work.